shahabganji/GitClearBranches/README.md

 # GitClearBranches

-It clears all merged branches that no longer has a remote branch.
+It clears all branches merged with the `HEAD` or **Active branch** and no longer has a remote branch.

 ### Installation